anubhavchawla2071/iNotes/README.md

 > npm install

 to install all the dependencies.
-Create a `.env` file and fill-in all the variables mentioned in `.env-test` file.
+Create a `.env` file and fill-in all the variables mentioned in `.env-test` file and run `npm build`

 To run the application, use
 >npm start